The forecasts are in: Supply chain woes are here to stay for the foreseeable future.

 Shipping parts domestically is faster than shipping parts internationally.
-The facts are, when you consider production time of 10-20 days and shipping time of 30-40 days, no overseas manufacturer can meet your real needs promptly.
+When you consider production time of 10-20 days and shipping time of 30-40 days, no overseas manufacturer can meet your needs promptly.

-Your supply chain becomes a nightmare of overstock and out of cash or, stock-outs, and upset customers.
-These problems are soon amplified when there are several variations in the part family and “Just in Case” inventory explodes, leading to excess storage costs, damage from constant movement, and eventually obsolescence.
+Your supply chain becomes a nightmare of overstock and out of cash or depleted inventory and upset customers.
+These problems amplify when there are several variations in the part family and “Just in Case” stock explodes, leading to excess storage costs, damage from constant movement, and eventually obsolescence.

 Because the process is so efficient, batch sizes for metal roll forming are almost always big (think 20,000 linear ft. or more).
-You’ll likely end up needing to buy more than you need at one time to justify the shipping costs.
-You’ll also want to ensure everything comes together rather than paying for container after container of smaller orders.
+You’ll likely buy more than you need at once to justify the shipping costs.
+You’ll also want to ensure everything comes together rather than paying for a container after container of smaller orders.

 Domestic suppliers can send both small and large orders at any time.
 Without having to worry about maximizing the container costs, you’re free to order as many parts as necessary without the stress of exponentially adding to your inventory carrying costs.
 More so, sophisticated domestic suppliers can also “auto-replenish” inventory directly to your point of use.

 Parts for metal roll forming are typically long and heavy.
-Most certainly overseas shipments of metal roll-formed parts hit container weight limits before the cubic volume is filled, which means there is a lot of empty space in those containers that you end up paying for!
+Most certainly, overseas shipments of metal roll-formed components hit container weight limits before the cubic volume is filled, which means there is a lot of space in those containers that you end up paying for!

 Then there’s the corrosion factor.
-If your part consists of standard steel, or a “red metal” that needs to retain its shiny finish, a long trip over the salty sea is… not ideal.
-Even a few weeks on the ocean can be detrimental to the quality of your shipment — and even more so if bad weather prolongs the trip.
+If your part consists of standard steel or a “red metal” that needs to retain its shiny finish, a long trip over the salty sea is… not ideal.
+Even a few weeks on the ocean can be detrimental to the quality of your shipment, and even more so if terrible weather prolongs the trip.